-Instruction for the courses in the curriculum for the Master of Education will be web-supported with course content delivered in a face-to-face seminar setting.
-Web support will consist of posting content area lectures, review of literature in the discipline, and external links to support material; discussion boards; electronic submission of assignments; and communication tools for virtual real-time support.
-Students will be required to attend weekly on-campus seminars as part of each course.
-Seminar sessions will be reserved for direct instruction, case studies, collaborative projects, discussion, clarification, and application of course content within the context of the P-12 school setting.
-The seminar format is designed to be a bridge between educational theory and practical application in the school classroom.
+Instruction for the courses in the curriculum for the Master of Education will be completely online and will include: discussion boards; electronic submission of assignments; and communication tools for both asynchronous and synchronous virtual support.
+Students will be expected to engage with course content through case studies, collaborative projects, discussion boards, and application of course content within the context of the P-12 school setting.
 EDUC 5102 is designed to prepare students to pass the state teacher certification test.

-Students in the Teacher Certification Specialization will complete a two semester internship or one semester clinical teaching assignment in a regional P-12 partnership school.
+Students in the Teacher Certification Specialization will complete one-semester clinical teaching assignment, a two-semester half-day clinical teaching assignment, or a two-semester internship in a P-12 partnership school.
 Each student will be assigned an individual mentor teacher during the internship/clinical teaching experience that will work with the intern/clinical teacher to deliver quality instruction and assess the intern/clinical teacher in the areas of instructional competency identified by state and national standards.